mark43/Mark43-FedRAMP20x-Phase1/README.md

 > **Important:** Mark43 is submitting **two separate packages** to the 20x pilot:
 >
 > 1. **An already-authorized FedRAMP High environment** deployed in AWS GovCloud.
 GitHub Repository: [https://github.com/mark43/Mark43-High-FedRAMP20x-Phase1](https://github.com/mark43/Mark43-High-FedRAMP20x-Phase1)
-> 2. **A separate SLG-focused environment** that has not yet been FedRAMP authorized but aligns to the High baseline and is supported by existing SOC 2 evidence and inherited controls.
+> 2. **A separate SLG-focused environment** that has not yet been FedRAMP authorized and is supported by existing SOC 2 evidence and inherited controls.
 GitHub Repository: [https://github.com/mark43/Mark43-FedRAMP20x-Phase1](https://github.com/mark43/Mark43-FedRAMP20x-Phase1)

 We are leveraging the [FedRAMP OSCAL schema](https://pages.nist.gov/OSCAL/) for machine-readable content and working with **KRATOS** as our Third Party Assessment Organization (3PAO) to validate and attest to our implementation of security objectives.